 Did your email land in the spam folder?
-Well, friends, welcome to the exciting world of email marketing.
 Sooner or later, it happens to everyone—seasoned marketers included.

 First of all, don't feel bad about it.